Sep 01, 2023

 sudo ufw status

-It means that the firewall is not installed.
-You can install and enable it by typing:
+- If you see the ufw: command not found, it means that the Ubuntu firewall is not installed.
+You can install it by typing:

-- If it’s already active, you still need to make sure FTP traffic is allowed.
+- Once it’s active, you still need to make sure FTP traffic is allowed.
 To do that, execute the following commands one by one:

 - OpenSSH is required if you still wish to access your server via SSH.
 Sometimes, this option is enabled by default.